Snowflake-Labs/sfquickstarts/site/sfguides/src/data_products_data_mesh_dbt/data_products_data_mesh_dbt.md

 - Self-describing
 - Interoperable
 - Secure and governed
+- Useful

 In addition, you will be guided through configuring dbt Cloud and Snowflake to achieve **federated governance** at a small scale by using a **self-service data platform**.
-As a result of this, you will experience building robust data products and an alternative to a monolithic data architecture.
+As a result of this, you will experience building robust data products and a two-project data mesh, as an alternative to a monolithic data architecture.

 ### What this guide doesn't cover

 - **Interfaces other than SQL:** This guide focuses on building data products within Snowflake using batch-processing of data with SQL.
 The access interface is SQL, which is powerful due to its ubiquity in the data management industry, however is not all encompassing.
-Other kinds of data products interfaces include: REST APIs, FTPs, dashboards.
+Other kinds of data products interfaces include: REST APIs, FTPs, dashboards, and spreadsheet management tools.
 They are outside of scope of this guide.

 - **Organizational structure:** Data mesh is a broad organizational strategy that covers not only technology and process, but also crucially the organization of people.
 You will not receive advice in this guide on how to organize people -- instead this is already in-place at your organization through the various teams, business units, departments, subsidiaries, and so on -- cobbled together through the passage of time.